secretstartups/handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

   and any necessary migrations.
 - Ingest KEV data into this new PMDB table.
 Make sure to remove advisories that do not exist in the JSON and have been removed from the catalog.
-- Export KEV data as part of the advisories.
+- Export KEV data along with EPSS data as a unified CVE enrichments dataset.
 - Add new pubsub topics to deployment to be used by PMDB components, using existing terraform modules.

 ### GitLab Rails backend

-- Create column in the pm_advisories table in rails backend to hold the KEV status.
+- Create a new `pm_cve_enrichments` table in the GitLab database to store unified KEV and EPSS data.
-- Configure Rails sync to ingest KEV status and save to the new column.
+- Configure Rails sync to ingest the unified CVE enrichments data and save to the new table.
-- Include KEV status attribute in GraphQL API Occurrence objects.
+- Include KEV status attribute in GraphQL API Occurrence objects, querying from the `pm_cve_enrichments` table.

 ### GitLab UI